TylerTemp/SaintsField/README.md

 ### Change Log ###

-**4.13.0**

-1. UI Toolkit: Add `GetWwise` to automatically get a Wwise object
+**4.13.1**

+1. UI Toolkit: fix `SaintsDictionary` enum dropdown didn't display the correct selected value [#236](https://github.com/TylerTemp/SaintsField/issues/236)
-2. Fix a false array detection in SaintsEditor
+2. Fix auto getter order checking issue in auto validator
+3. Auto validator now only check prefab & `ScriptableObject` for assets
+4. Add `Add Scenes In Build` & `Add All Assets` buttons in auto validator window for quick checking

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.